 We need more tour leaders for weekend tours; please step up and lead a tour to your favorite destination.
 If you wish to lead a tour, suggest a tour destination or learn more about tour leading, contact Jim Todd (503x378x7003).
 The tour schedule is sparse at present due to Holidays and uncertainties about early season snow conditions; more tours will be added as the season progresses.
 Remember, impromptu tours are always an option.
 If you yearn for a day on skis phone Jim or a skier on the roster emailed last month.
 Connect with your fellow Club members and get out when it snows.

-January 1-2, Saturday or Sunday: B Tour, Santiam Pass area, date and location depending on snow conditions.
+March 4 or 5, Saturday or Sunday: B Tour, date and location depending on weather conditions and group interest.
 Contact Bob Young (503x621x6626).

 Tour Ratings: A key to the Tour Rating codes:

 “Beginner” = Easy, short distances on flat or gentle slopes; appropriate for first time skiers.